GorillaFu/GorillaFu_NFT/README.md

     -'react-scripts' is not recognized as a command error -attempted "npm install react-scripts --save"
         -installed scripts and ran npm run build successfully
+-ISSUE: Fleek deployed, had error where webpage only displayed loading..
+    -discovered that tokenURI was NOT properly saved in NFT.json when NFT was minted -ran truffle migration again.

 Output dump:

+first truffle dump:

 1_initial_migration.js
 ======================